npearce/CaC-Github_Webhook_Server/README.md

 ## Workflow

 1. Engineer is ready to deploy a service.
-2. Engineer visits the devices "infrasutrcture as code" repository on GitHub and navigates to the '/templates' directory.
+2. Engineer visits the devices "configuration as code" repository on GitHub and navigates to the '/templates' directory.
 3. Based on their requirements, the engineer selects the appropriate template. e.g. "Basic load-balancing", "SSL Offload", "Web Application Firewall", and so on.
-4. Engineer creates a new file in the '/deploy' directory using the template and enters the unique deployment-specific data, e.g.: service name, server IP addresses, etc. See template example below.
+4. Engineer creates a new file in the '/deploy' directory using the template and enters the unique deployment-specific data, e.g.: service name, server IP addresses, etc. See template examples below.
-5. A GitHub WebHook sends a Github 'commit' message to the iControl LX REST worker end-point, `/ghe_listener`.
+5. The GitHub WebHook sends a Github 'commit' message to the iControl LX REST worker end-point at `/mgmt/shared/webhook/github-listener`.
 6. The iControl LX worker consumes and processes as appropriate.
    1. The iContorl LX worker will parse the commit message and identify any service definition changes: if the commit has 'added', 'modified', or 'removed' a service definition.
    2. When complete, the iControl LX worker will create a 'Github Issue' in the source repository with the results (success/failure) of the commit processing.